kyma-project/btp-manager/docs/workflows.md

 ### Run unit tests

 This workflow runs the unit tests.
-No parameters are passed from calling pipeline (callee).
+No parameters are passed from the calling pipeline (callee).

 Pipeline:
 - checkouts code and sets up the cache,